 - Automation: As hundreds of "Me"s flood the chat, the wheel on the PowerPoint slide populates in real-time.
 You click spin, and a winner is selected.

-- Impact: This seamless integration of audience identity into the game mechanic is a unique capability of chat-native tools.17
+- Impact: This seamless integration of audience identity into the game mechanic is a unique capability of chat-native tools.

 Technical Implementation: How to Set It Up

 The "best" way is also defined by ease of setup.
-StreamAlive functions as a PowerPoint Add-in, meaning the interactivity lives inside your slide deck, not as an overlay you have to Alt-Tab to find.
+StreamAlive can function as a PowerPoint Add-in, meaning the interactivity lives inside your slide deck, not as an overlay you have to Alt-Tab to find.

 - Connect: When you start your presentation, StreamAlive acts as a "bot" that joins your Zoom, Teams, or Google Meet session to read the chat.